Gate City in Scott County, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.

 Location.
-36° 38.086′ N, 82° 33.3′ W. Marker is in Gate City, Virginia, in Scott County.
-Marker is on Main Street (U.S. 23/58), on the right when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 36° 38.086′ N, 82° 33.3′ W. Marker was in Gate City, Virginia, in Scott County.
+It was on Main Street (U.S. 23/58), on the right when traveling west.
 Located at a pull off at the entrance to Gate City.
 One of five markers in this cluster.
 Touch for map.
-Marker is in this post office area: Gate City VA 24251, United States of America.
+Marker was in this post office area: Gate City VA 24251, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Court of Scott County (here, next to this marker); Big Moccasin Gap (a few steps from this marker); Donelson's Indian Line (a few steps from this marker); a different marker also named First Court of Scott County (approx. 0.2 miles away); Carter Musical Family (approx. 0.4 miles away); John P. McConnell (approx. 0.4 miles away); Moccasin Gap (approx. 0.4 miles away); a different marker also named First Court of Scott County (approx. half a mile away).
+At least 8 other markers are within walking distance of this location: A different marker also named First Court of Scott County (approx. 0.2 miles away); Carter Musical Family (approx. 0.4 miles away); John P. McConnell (approx. 0.4 miles away); Moccasin Gap (approx. 0.4 miles away); a different marker also named First Court of Scott County (approx. 0.4 miles away); a different marker also named Donelson's Indian Line (approx. 0.4 miles away); Prospect Public School (approx. half a mile away); Blackmores Fort (approx. 0.8 miles away).
 Touch for a list and map of all markers in Gate City.

 More about this marker.
 This marker is unnumbered and erected by Southwestern Virginia Incorporated.
 Dr. McConnell was president of Southwestern Virginia Incorporated.
 In 1938 official Virginia markers were erected by the Conservation and Development Commission.
 This looks like but is not an official Virginia marker.